Daunte Culpepper: Struggle to return from injury

 Culpepper was traded to Nick Saban’s Miami Dolphins in exchange for a second-round draft pick.
 He changed his number from 11 (which he wore in Minnesota, after wearing #12 his rookie season in honor of Randall Cunningham) back to his original number 8, the same number he had at Vanguard High School and the University of Central Florida.

 The Dolphins debated whether to pursue Culpepper or Drew Brees during the offseason.
 The Dolphins decided to bring in Culpepper based on a medical evaluation of the two players.
 Brees was coming back from a shoulder injury suffered the last game during the 2005 season.

-Although still recovering from a serious knee injury the previous year, Culpepper was able to attend and participate in all of the Dolphins offseason practices, including training camp.
+Although still recovering from a serious knee injury the previous year, Culpepper attended and participated in all the Dolphins' offseason practices, including training camp.
 In early August, he made it public that he felt his knee was only about 85–90% recovered.
-In his preseason game against Carolina he walked up to cornerback Chris Gamble and thanked him for injuring him, Daunte said if Gamble had not hit him like that he'd still be in Minnesota.
+In Culpepper's preseason game against Carolina, he walked up to cornerback Chris Gamble and thanked him for injuring him, Daunte saying if Gamble had not hit him like that he would still have been in Minnesota.

-He was off to a rocky start in his first two regular-season games, losing both of them with fans booing Culpepper and calling for backup Joey Harrington in the second game.
-However, he had an improved performance in the third game, winning 13–10 over the Tennessee Titans who had the second to last ranked defense in the NFL.
+Culpepper got off to a rocky start in his first two regular-season games, losing both while fans booed him and called for backup Joey Harrington in the second game.
+However, he had an improved performance in the third game, winning 13–10 over the Tennessee Titans, who had the second-to-last ranked defense in the NFL.
 However, the next week the Houston Texans with the last ranked defense in the NFL won their first game of the season against the Dolphins.